 4. Laos was a French colony, but today only some old people speak French.
 Furthermore, even most of these only speak a few words.

 5. It’s a rural country!
-Most of the population The capital Vientiane (and biggest city) only has a population of 200 000 and Luang Prabang, the main tourist center is the 4th biggest city with… 50 000 people!
+Most of the population lives in small villages spread through the country.
+The capital Vientiane (and biggest city) only has a population of 200 000 and Luang Prabang, the main tourist center is the 4th biggest city with… 50 000 people!

 6. Laos is very scarcely populated, particularly when compared with most of their neighbors.
 It has only 6.5 Million people and 28 people per Km².
 The 7th least in Asia.